 400g tin tomatoes (or use fresh tomatoes, passata or pasta sauce)

 4 teaspoons of any of our spices mixes

 300g red split lentils, rinsed

-400ml tin coconut milk (or substitute with 400ml stock)
+400ml tin coconut milk (or substitute with 300ml stock)

 Salt, to taste

-Heat the oil then slowly cook the onions, ginger and garlic until soft and browning.
+- Heat the oil then slowly cook the onions, until softened and translucent.

 Notes on Lentils

 Red Masoor Dal - The lentil or daal or pulse or Masoor dal (Lens culinaris) is a bushy annual plant of the legume family, grown for its lens-shaped seeds.
 Lentils are one of the best vegetable sources of iron.
 Lentils contain high levels of proteins, including the essential amino acids isoleucine and lysine.
 The beautiful looking orange red dal is commonly used in North Indian cuisine.
 Can be spelled as Dhal.